pbrinkmeier/kit-lecture-notes/betriebssysteme/07-inter-process-communication.md

 #### Spinlock limitations

-- Spinlocks don't work very well **if the lock is congested**: they are easy and efficient if there is no thread in the CS while another one tries to enter it most of the time.
+- Spinlocks don’t work very well **if the lock is congested**: they are easy and efficient if there is no thread in the CS while another one tries to enter it most of the time.
 However if the CS is large or many threads try to enter it, spinlocks may not be the best choice because all threads are activly wait spinning.
-- Spinlocks don't work very well **if threads on different cores use the same lock**: the memory address is written at every atomic swap operation, therefore memory is coherent between cores which is very expensive
+- Spinlocks don’t work very well **if threads on different cores use the same lock**: the memory address is written at every atomic swap operation, therefore memory is coherent between cores which is very expensive
-- Spinlocks **can behave unexpectedly when processes are scheduled with static priorities** (such as _priority inversion_): if a thread with low priority holds a lock it will never able to release it, because it will never be scheduled
+- Spinlocks **can behave unexpectedly when processes are scheduled with static priorities** (such as **priority inversion**): if a thread with low priority holds a lock it will never able to release it, because it will never be scheduled

 Nevertheless, spinlocks are wildly used, especially in kernels!

-As it turns out, _busy waiting_ is a big spinlock limitation.
+As it turns out, **busy waiting** is a big spinlock limitation.
 It wastes resources when threads are waiting for locks, it stresses the cache coherence protocol when used across cores and it can cause the priority inversion problem.
 There is a big room for improvements, e.g. put threads to sleep when waiting for locks and wake them up one at a time when a lock becomes free.

 ### Semaphore

-We'll introduce two syscalls that operate on integer variables which we call _semaphore_ in this context:
+We’ll introduce two syscalls that operate on integer variables which we call **semaphore** in this context:
 - `wait(&s)`: if `s > 0`: `s--` and continue, otherwise let caller sleep
 - `signal(&s)`: if no thread waiting: `s++`, otherwise wake up one